yangchongduo/simple-react/procedure/fiber/fiber.md

   // minimize the number of objects created during the initial render.

   // Tag identifying the type of fiber.
-  tag: WorkTag, // 哪种类型的fiber HOSTComponent
+  tag: WorkTag, // 哪种类型的 fiber HOSTComponent

   // Unique identifier of this child.
   key: null | string,